WAC Clearinghouse Writing Guide

 At times providing Illustrations helps readers see points they would have otherwise missed.
 Different types of Illustrations can help readers see key points.

 For example, a study exploring the impact of fencing to reduce grazing by livestock could present the information in both a table and photograph.
-The photography could help readers see what the data mean.
+The photography could help readers see what the data means.

 Summarize Data